 Columns 2 and 3 of Table 1 show the contrast between verb types with respect to subject-verb inversion in clauses with non-pronominal subjects.
-Whereas the frequency of inversion with transitive verbs drops from nearly 60% in OE to an average of 12.4% at the end of the 15th century, inversion with other verbs remains at a relatively high level until the end of the ME period (average of 51.5%).
-These data and the observations related to PDE in examples (3) and (4) thus raise the following questions to which no answers have been given so far in the literature: Why was subject-verb inversion not lost in all contexts?
+Whereas the frequency of inversion with transitive verbs drops from nearly 60% in OE to an average of 12.4% in the 15th century, inversion with other verbs remains at a relatively high level until the end of the ME period (average of 51.5%).
+These data and the observations related to PDE in examples (6) and (7) thus raise the following questions to which no answers have been given so far in the literature: Why was subject-verb inversion not lost in all contexts?
 Why was it maintained mainly with unaccusative verbs and be?

 - (III) If we now turn to column 4 of Table 1, we can observe that non-negligible frequencies of subject-verb inversion can be found with pronominal subjects in many ME texts.
-This phenomenon is illustrated in (5). - (5) a.
-[On be same maner] schalt bou do wib bis lityl worde GOD.
-(Cloud, 78.323) - b. and [be cherch of Lincoln] gaue he to Herry Beuforth...
-(Capgrave, 210.11) - c. & [many tymes] haue I feryd be wyth gret tempestys of wyndys (Kempe, I, 51.110) - d.
-And [many mervayles] shall he do (Malory, 47.79) - e. [bis question] wolde I knowe of you (Private Letters, Mull, I, 126.623)
+This phenomenon is illustrated in (8). - (8) a.
+[On be same maner] schalt pou do wib bis lityl worde GOD.
+(Cloud, 78.361) 'You ought to do the same with this little word 'God'. - b. and [be cherch of Lincoln] gaue he to Herry Beuforth...
+(CapChr, 210.3756) 'and he gave the church of Lincoln to Herry Beuforth...' - c. & [many tymes] haue I feryd be wyth gret tempestys of wyndys d.
+And [many mervayles] shall he do (Malory, 47.1555) 'And he shall do many marvels.'

+(Kempe, 51.1160)